epfl-ada/ada-2022-project-runtimeterror/README.md

 1. From the title.basics dataset only the column with the name 'movie' was considered and merged with the title.ratings dataset over 'tconst', an alphanumeric unique identifier of the title.

 ### Methods
 In order to answer the posed researched questions, we will construct a data analysis pipeline.
-We divided the Pipeline into 3 major parts as detailed in what follows:
+We divided the pipeline into 3 major parts as detailed in what follows:

 #### Part 1: Getting familiar with the data and constructing the Story Arcs

-**Step 1: Data scraping, pre-processing and dataset construction.** In this preliminary step, we construct a dataframe from the plot summaries and the movie meta data.
+**Step 1: Data scraping, pre-processing and dataset construction** In this preliminary step, we construct a dataframe from the plot summaries and the movie meta data.
 We then proceed by tokenizing the plots into sentences and run the sentiment analysis tool (Vader Sentiment Analyzer [1]) on each sentence.
 With that, we construct two different useful columns (1) Plot scores (2) Plot classifications, where they contain the time series values of the sentences in the plot.
 The former stores the list of continuous sentiment value ranging from -1 (most negative) to 1 (most positive) while the latter stores the list of discrete sentiment counterparts.

 After that, we perform an pre-processing step where we visualize the distribution of the Box Office revenues of various movies and the display number of movies in the CMU Corpus that doesn't have the revenue scores.
 We also filter out all the movies that have less than 5 sentances in their plot.
 In addition to that, we create 4 different dataframes containing the 4 most common genres (action, adventure, drama and comedy).
 Details in constructing the 4 different genres dataframe is given in the Notebook.

-**Step 2: Create and visualize movie arcs.** Now that we have, the different genre dataframes, we visualize a typical movie plot by both (1) randomly choosing different movies in different genres (2) performing averaging on all the elements of the time series in a way that takes into account that the sentiment time series have different lengths.
+**Step 2: Create and visualize movie arcs** Now that we have, the different genre dataframes, we visualize a typical movie plot by both (1) randomly choosing different movies in different genres (2) performing averaging on all the elements of the time series in a way that takes into account that the sentiment time series have different lengths.

 **Step 3: Clustering** After visualizing the various most typical movie arcs per genre, we examine the different time series clusters present in each genre.
 With that, we run a time series clustering algorithm by utilizing the tslearn library [2].

 #### Part 2: From the provided dataset to our sicentific questions

-**Step 4: Classifying movies into sentiments.** To analyze the influence of emotion on the rating of the movies, we first need to classify the movies into three different classes (negative movie, neutral movie, positive movie).
+**Step 4: Classifying movies into sentiments** To analyze the influence of emotion on the rating of the movies, we first need to classify the movies into three different classes (negative movie, neutral movie, positive movie).
 Every movie which have more than 50% of either positive, negative or neutral sentiments, is classified into a positive, negative or neutral movie.
 This has been repeated for ever genre dataframe and visualized using bar plots.

-**Step 5: Creating ratings dataframe.**
+**Step 5: Creating ratings dataframe**
 In order to introduce the movie ratings into our analysis, we utilize the IMDB datasets as stated in the additional datasets section.
 The IMDB dataset may contain entries of the same movie in the different languages.
 Thus in order to have a better estimate of the rating, we grouped the movies by their original title and calculated the rating by taking the weighted average of the different language movie ratings by the number of the votes given to that corresponding movie.